skeeterSoftworks/BabelShark/README.md

 To test the app, you can also use the embedded H2 DB- add the required dependencies and change datasource parameters in the application.properties.

+22.03: It's been a while since the last update- I've been learning big and diverse stuff such as RxJava, Retrofit library (a slight digression into Android programming) as well as...
+React.js.
+Today I started translating the pages of HTML+Thymeleaf into React.js components and such.
+In other words, Babelshark gets a whole new and improved Frontend ;)
+Also, Maven was a little fussy about the Frontend plugin for Node and NPM (it wouldn't clean install the project from Eclipse properly so I C&Ied it from the command prompt.
+I've also installed Node and NPM on my machine to facilitate the design of pages, and as soon as I finish the most of the View, I will Webpack it and ship it bundled(js) to the Spring app, and upload it to gitHub.

 10.01: After wrestling with erroneous logging in for a couple of hours, I've redesigned the User model on a "kako-je-Bog-rekao" basis: I added the 'active' column (which may be used to temporarily suspend user profiles) to please the AuthenticationManagerBuilder.
 I tried to make a model with just e-mail, username and password but it wouldn't work.
 I added the Registration.html page- it works like a charm, but all new users are registered as ADMINs by default (experimental version).
 NEW TODO: Designing an admin page where existing admins will manually set roles of newly-registered users as either teachers or students and enable/disable their profiles (or approve their role-requests or something).